mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/undo_history.rst

 Cumulative Undo
 ---------------

 Cumulative Undo is a feature of Krita that allows merging similar undo states basing on their time separation.
-It makes undo history cleaner.
+It makes the undo history cleaner.

 .. raw:: html